skull image of temporal bone rotating

 • Meet along the midline to form the sagittal suture.

-Location: Lateral sides of the skull.
+Location: Lower lateral walls on both sides of the cranium.

 Description: